Color note: The Command Centurion armor is a deep gold, nearly copper.

 -One connector ports/status lights box

--The belt is modified by plastic golden plated covers attached with Velcro to each power cell
+-The belt is modified by plastic golden plated covers attached with Velcro

 -The power cells in the belts were actually functional and utilized on Centurion costumes to power the eye scanner.
 A power cord from the belt can be seen running up the back of Centurions, up the back of the neck and into the helmet at the base of the skull.